 When looking to work in the travel industry the big decision is between whether you want to be a tour operator or a travel agent.
 So, what is a tour operator?

 A tour operator controls, books and devises the whole trip.
 They create a package holiday by combining all elements such as hotel, airport transfers, activities, restaurants, tours and such like.
 A tour may not include all of these elements, the list is purely an example.

 The Difference between a tour operator and a travel agent is that a tour operator makes the package and can sell direct to consumer.
-A travel agent sells the packages created by tour operators to the consumer.
+A travel agent sells the packages created to the consumer.

 In essence, the different roles do what they say on the label-

 A travel agent – is purely an agent for holidays selling tours that are provided.